voloko/uki/docs/core/view/base.markdown

 Extended in subclasses.
 Being called after parent view resized.
 This usualy happens when `window` is being resized.
-However parent views may trigger this event manually, ex: `SplitPane` resizing it's children.
+However parent views may trigger this event manually, ex: `SplitPane` resizing its children.

 If a view needs some specific actions on resize they should be done here.

 ## Default accessors

 `view.Base` provides a number of convenience methods to modify view properties.
-All of them target root dom node by default.
+All of them target the dom root node by default.
 However they can be redefined in subclasses.

 ### view.Base.prototype.html([value])